Accidents from Glare a Serious Threat – Even in Winter!

 - Keep a quality pair of sunglasses accessible in your car.

-- Be sure to check your windshield washer fluid on a regular basis.
+- Be sure to check your windshield washer fluid regularly.